 Aggro Deck Using Ambush and Storm

 Aggro Swordcraft is an Aggro deck that deals damage to the opponent using Storm and Ambush while spreading units across the board.
-From the Super-Evolution turn onward, it overpowers the opponent by repeatedly summoning powerful Storm followers.
+When Super-Evolution becomes available, this deck can overpower the opponent by repeatedly summoning powerful Storm followers.

 Aggro Swordcraft - How to Play